dezeraecox-utilities/dl-4-tsc/README.md

 The code is divided as follows:

-- The [main.py](main.py) python file contains the necessary code to train a new model against a benchmarking dataset.
-See below for requirements and input format.
 - The [utils](utils) folder contains the necessary functions to read the datasets and visualize the plots used in the initial paper.
 These functions have been left untouched.
-Additional functions to apply pre-trained models for predictive purposes have also been added.
+Additional functions to train a new model and apply pre-trained models for predictive purposes have also been added.
 - The [classifiers](classifiers) folder contains nine python files, one for each deep neural network tested in the original paper.
 These files, as far as possible, have been left untouched.
+- An [example dataset](tests/cleaned_data.csv) has also been provided to test the included functionality.

 ## Prerequisites